Review of Ferries

 The company is among the first in Norway to use LNG-powered ferries.
 Most Fjord1 ships are older ferries (built between 1960-1980) and mainly car carriers.
 Fjord1's current fleet includes the car-passenger and passenger-only ships Fjordglytt, Sylvarnes, Gudvangen, Skagastol.

-Havila Shipping ("Havila Kystruten", founded 2003, headquarters Fosnavag, Norway) has a fleet consisting of offshore platform supply vessels, anchor handling tugs, rescue and recovery vessels, subsea construction vessels and passenger ferries (4 boats on order).
+Havila Shipping ("Havila Kystruten", founded 2003, headquarters Fosnavag, Norway) has a fleet consisting of offshore platform supply vessels, anchor handling tugs, rescue and recovery vessels, subsea construction vessels and passenger ships (4 cruiseferries for the "Norwegian Coastal Express" service).
 The company provides maritime support for offshore oil and gas fields in the North Sea and the Asia Pacific.

 On March 23, 2018, Norway's Ministry of Transportation and Communications split the "Norwegian Coastal Express" ferry service between Hurtigruten (7 ships) and Havila (4 ships).
 The Bergen-Kirkenes-Bergen route and its 34 ports is served year-round by these 11 vessels.
 Hurtigruten operates this service since 1893.
 Norwegian Government's annual subsidy for this regularly-scheduled service is NOK 788 million (USD 100 million).